EXCLUSIVE-India faces first fall in direct taxes in at least two decades -sources

 India's direct tax collection https://tmsnrt.rs/2RKg367

-(Reporting by Abhirup Roy; Additional reporting by Aftab Ahmed; Editing by Euan Rocha)
+(Reporting by Abhirup Roy; Additional reporting by Aftab Ahmed; Editing by Euan Rocha, Simon Cameron-Moore and Nick Macfie)

 ((abhirup.roy@thomsonreuters.com; + 91 22 6180 7067; Reuters Messaging: abhirup.roy.thomsonreuters.com@reuters.net))